January 25, 2023

 If you don’t have an answer to the question, “What’s your credit score?” you aren’t ready to fill out loan application paperwork yet.
 You should know the contents of your credit report including scores long before you submit your information to a participating FHA lender.

 Knowing your credit report brings you a great deal closer to being ready to apply for an FHA loan or refinance loan; you can work on any problem areas you find in the time leading up to your application.

 Trying to fix credit report issues including disputed information DURING the FHA loan application process is strongly discouraged.
 You should have such issues identified as early as possible in the loan planning stages.

-Sometimes that isn’t possible if an issue comes up after you’ve applied, but for anything you can handle prior to speaking with a lender it is best to address long before committing to a lender.
+Sometimes that isn’t possible if an issue comes up after you’ve applied, but for anything you can handle prior to speaking with a lender, it is best to address it long before committing to a lender.